#BĀS TALK with Lauren Hana Chai & Ashley Wells

-On March 4th 2022, we invited Lauren Hana Chai and Ashley Ryan Wells to talk about their inspirations, process, and how the two artists came to work on a joint project 함께 - Hamkkeh together.
+On March 4th 2022, we invited Lauren Hana Chai and Ashley Wells to talk about their inspirations, process, and how the two artists came to work on a joint project 함께 - Hamkkeh together.

 함께 - Hamkkeh means ‘Together’ in Korean.
-Korean-American painter Lauren Hana Chai and ceramic sculptor Ashley Ryan Wells have come together in an unconventional way bringing their unique individual styles and collaboration pieces which were kept raw via omitting communication on the process and rather focusing on creating intuitively.
+Korean-American painter Lauren Hana Chai and ceramic sculptor Ashley Wells have come together in an unconventional way bringing their unique individual styles and collaboration pieces which were kept raw via omitting communication on the process and rather focusing on creating intuitively.
 With a challenge so unique, these sculptures showcase the different perspectives and stories they have when looking at the same piece.

 함께 - Hamkkeh will be on view until March 26th at BāS Bookshop.